WebAssembly/component-model/design/mvp/Explainer.md

   ))
 )
 ```

+Note that [canonical interface names](#canonical-interface-name) may be
+annotated with a `versionsuffix` which is ignored for type checking except to
+improve diagnostic messages.

 When we next consider type imports and exports, there are two distinct
 subcases of `typebound` to consider: `eq` and `sub`.